nilskj/payload-kit/README.md

 # Install dependencies if you haven't already
 yarn

-# Run both payload and sveltekit in dev in parallel
+# Run both payload and sveltekit in dev in parallel, sveltekit at 3000, cms at 3001
-yarn dev # run the combined payload and sveltekit node server!
+yarn dev

 # Reboot container, run build and then dev in one command
 yarn dx

-# Run svelte-kit only (dev)
-yarn dev:svelte

-# run only Payload (stand alone mode)
+# Serve a merged server handling both Payload and Svelte for prod
-yarn payload
+yarn serve
 ```

 Otherwise all else as normal like a sveltekit app.